Festival of the Flowers: Industry

-2006 edition
+2006 Festival

-In 1999 during its first edition, the festival reached 482 silleteros participants.
-The 2006 edition also featured a new category of silleteros as spokeswomen for the Convention Center Bureau of Madrid Maria Isabel Lopez mentioned "these are the Pioneers, who will show all their Silletas making experience, but will not participate in the contest".
-Some 50 peasants will carry the silletas, 260 featuring traditional arrangements, 50 with commercial propaganda and 28 from the new Pioneer category.
-As in previous years, the Mayor of Medellín sponsored the awards of the Silleteros contest.
+In 1999, the festival reached 482 silleteros participants.
+The 2006 edition also featured a new category of silleteros.
+Maria Isabel Lopez, spokeswoman for the Convention Center Bureau of Madrid, described this new category: "these are the Pioneers, who will show all their Silletas making experience, but will not participate in the contest."
+Some 50 peasants carried the silletas; 260 featuring traditional arrangements, 50 brandishing advertisements and 28 from the new Pioneer category.
+Keeping with tradition, the Mayor of Medellín sponsored the awards of the contest.
 In 2006, there were a total of 260 awards, selected and given by three juries.